 Tool Introduction

 "JSON to Python Class" is an efficient and convenient online tool designed to help developers quickly convert JSON strings into standardized Python class definitions.
-It intelligently parses the structure and data types of JSON data, automatically generating Python class code with attributes and type hints, greatly simplifying the creation process of data models (such as API responses, configuration files, etc.) and reducing the tediousness and error rate of manual coding.
+It intelligently parses the structure and data types of JSON data, automatically generating Python class code with attributes and type hints, greatly simplifying the process of creating data models (such as API responses, configuration files, etc.), and reducing the tediousness and error rate of manual coding.

 How to Use